ros-sports/ros-sports-docs/index.rst

 ======================

 ROS Sports is an organization that **encourages open source collaboration in robotics sports**.
-The organization develops and maintains a range of open source ROS libraries on `Github`_, but also closely works with teams that participate in robotics sports competitions.
+The organization develops and maintains a range of open source ROS libraries on `Github`_ and works closely with teams that participate in robotics sports competitions.

 .. image:: images/ssl_game_play.png